syauqinrm/chef.io/Chef/Automate/README.md

 ### Step 3: Deploy Chef Automate

 ```
-chef-automate deploy --product automate --product infra-server --product builder (Optional if you want to install Chef Infra Server and Chef Habitat Builder on the same server)
+./chef-automate deploy --product automate --product infra-server --product builder (Optional if you want to install Chef Infra Server and Chef Habitat Builder on the same server)
 ```

 The deployment process takes a few minutes.
 The first step is to accept the terms of service via the command line, after which the installer will perform a series of pre-flight checks to ensure everything is ready for installation.